jjvanzon/Circular-Language-Spec/spec/classes.md

 ## Introduction

-The contents of an object may be *arbitrary*.
-Anything could be put inside an object:
+The contents of an object can be *arbitrary*.
+Anything might be put inside an object:

 <img src="images/object-arbitrary-contents.png" width="200" />